 An Admin can prevent users from using standard features in the Vault.
 This includes: Creating folders, Creating Identity and Payment records, Masking custom fields, notes and passwords.

-Prevent sharing records with file attachments This prevents users from sharing records that have files in them.
+This prevents users from sharing records that have files attached to the record.

-Prevent exporting of records from Web App and Desktop App This will prevent your users from exporting their data from their Keeper Web and Desktop Apps.
+This will prevent users from exporting their data from their Keeper Web and Desktop Apps.

 You can learn more about the KeeperFill Browser Extension in our guides.

-Restrict offline access Turning this on will prevent users from accessing their Keeper vault without internet access.
+Turning this on will prevent users from accessing their Keeper vault without internet access.
 Toggle this on to enforce the restriction so they can not login offline.

-The Admin can govern how long a platorm is signed in.
+The Admin can govern how long a platform is signed in.
 Web, Mobile and Desktop Apps can have separate durations in minutes.

-Users within the specified role can be restricted from using Keeper outside of a specified IP address range.
+Users within the specified role can be restricted to use Keeper outside from within a set of IP address ranges.
 The IP address must be your external (public) address as seen by the Keeper infrastructure at the time of user login.
 To add an IP Range, click on Add Range.